MaximRaevsky/codenames-project/coname-ui/README.md

 # CoName UI

-This is the frontend application for CoName - an AI-powered Codenames game.
+Frontend application for CoName - an AI-powered Codenames game for Human-AI collaboration research.

-**For complete documentation, setup instructions, and API key configuration, see the [main README](../README.md) in the project root.**
+> **For complete documentation, see the [main README](../README.md) in the project root.**

+---

 ## Quick Start